Moesif/prometheus-metrics-moesif/README.md

 **Important:** The `scrape_interval` should match `MOESIF_QUERY_WINDOW_SECONDS` so that each scrape covers exactly the time period since the last scrape, with no gaps or overlaps.

-We do not recommend smaller number than 60s.
+For performance reasons, we do not recommend smaller number than 60s.

 ## Metrics Reference